JWStarkie/PurviewAccelerator/README.md

 ## Notes

-- need to run below command in windows powershell prior to running the script
+- need to run the entire deployment script in PowerShell (run as administrator)

-- `Install-Module AzureAD`
+- Cloud file access denied error does cause issues with package installs.
+Currently registered as a bug with PowerShell package.
+Alternative way around this is to run individual Install-Module command direct in PowerShell.

 - If issues running scripts on your machine and you get the following error: